Lick detection

 1. Use sandpaper to remove the outer layer of the stainless steel spout at one of the sides if the luer lock connector (as far as possible from the connector tip), do the same with the headplate (wherever you want to place the cable, we recommend to use the arm without the tapped hole to fit a heat shrinkable tube).

 2. Clean the sanded surface with isopropyl alcohol and let it dry.
-In the meantime, prepare the coaxial cable (we recommend a 26 (opens new window) or 28 (opens new window) AWG coaxial cable like these ones ) by removing the jacket and the shield, then expose the conductor by removing a portion of the insulation material.
+In the meantime, prepare the coaxial cable (we recommend a 26open in new window or 28open in new window AWG coaxial cable like these ones ) by removing the jacket and the shield, then expose the conductor by removing a portion of the insulation material.
 Repeat the process on the other end of the cable.

 3. Drop a small drop of flux in the sanded surface and place the tip of the solder iron over the flux - the tip might stick to the stainless steel, that's normal - continue heating the surface and use soldering wire (we found lead works best) to solder the coaxial cable to the spout and headplate.